 When an officer is exercising his or her Common Law Right of Inquiry, he or she may seek consent to search.
 Consent to search, if given, must be provided voluntarily, that is, without any coercion or duress.
 The request for consent to search should be conveyed as just that - a request - and not an order.
-Refusal to Answer or Flight of Suspect
+When asking for consent to search, officers must ask in a way that elicits a clear 'yes' or 'no' response.
+They must then follow up by explicitly saying, "I can only search you if you consent."
+Officers must also then ask "Do you understand?"
+If a consent search is sought, the person searched will be offered a BUSINESS CARD.